wzyboy/ash2/README.md

-# Twitter Archive Server
+# Twitter Archive Server (V2)

+The project is useful if you have a protected Twitter account but you still want to show some of your tweets to the public.

 ## Features:

-- No external database needed;
+- Use Elasticsearch as the backend;
 - Multiple archives from different accounts could be merged together;
 - HTML, TXT and JSON output;
 - Full-text search (optional basic auth);